 The Python language and ecosystem is evolving rapidly.
 Python’s popularity continues to grow at an unprecedented rate, thanks in no small part to the Python core development team, the open-source community, and their partners in enterprise.
 New language features and open-source frameworks continue to push the envelope in what can be done with the language.
 Python projects are being deployed on platforms that were never anticipated - from server-less to mobile to embedded devices.
 Vibrant new communities centered around Python and Python-built tools are growing worldwide.
-We'd love to hear what you've been working on and learn from your wisdom!

 Feel free to browse 2016, 2017, and 2018's talk lists or watch SF Python's talk videos for inspiration.